ExxML/UBC-Science-Advising-Sniper/README.md

 ## Installation

+1. Clone the repository.
-1. Install Python 3.12.
+2. Install Python 3.12.
-2. Initialize a virtual environment and install the required dependencies by running:
+3. Initialize a virtual environment, then install the required dependencies by running:
 ```bash
 pip install -r requirements.txt
 ```